Trump urges Congress to pass more coronavirus aid hours after breaking off negotiations

 “I have instructed my representatives to stop negotiating until after the election when, immediately after I win, we will pass a major Stimulus Bill,” Trump tweeted.

-The tweet appeared to end the months-long efforts between House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin -- who spoke for an hour on Monday and briefly on Tuesday -- to strike a deal.
+The tweet appeared to end the months-long efforts between Pelosi and Treasury Secretary Steven Mnuchin -- who spoke for an hour on Monday and briefly on Tuesday -- to strike a deal.
 During the Tuesday call, Mnuchin confirmed that Trump had called off negotiations, according to a tweet from Pelosi's deputy chief of staff, Drew Hamill.
 Pelosi "expressed her disappointment in the president's decision," Hamill said.

 Although Democrats and Republicans broadly agree that another bill is necessary to aid the economy's recovery, they sharply disagree over the size and scope of it.
 House Democrats passed a $2.2 trillion aid package last week, down from the initial $3.4 trillion offer, while the Trump administration countered with a $1.6 trillion plan.
 Pelosi rejected that as "inadequate."